fsgottawa/fsgottawa.github.io/about.md

 **Friendship Support Group (FSG)**

 The Ottawa Friendship Support Group (FSG) is a peer support group for individuals with mental illness.
 Active for 27 years, FSG strives to be a place for social interaction and engagement in recreational/educational activities for all members.
-Everyone is welcome to FSG meetings/events, and is free to attend.
+Everyone is welcome to FSG meetings and events, and it is free to attend.

 Volunteers provide a caring and empathetic environment during the weekly meetings every Wednesday at the Carlington Community Health Centre, 900 Merivale Road, Ottawa.